onecompiler/tutorials/c/arrays/arrays.md

 # How to access array elements

 Array elements can be accessed by using indices.
-Array indices starts from `0`.
-Array[n-1] can be used to access nth element of an array.
+Array indices starts from `0` and  `Array[n-1]` can be used to access nth element of an array.

 ## Examples